nikitavoloboev/data/web/web-workers.md

 - [Threads.js](https://github.com/andywer/threads.js) - Make web workers & worker threads as simple as a function call.
 - [Fully type-safe Web Workers with zero boilerplate](https://about.sourcegraph.com/blog/felix-becker-fully-type-safe-web-workers-with-zero-boilerplate)
 - [web-worker](https://github.com/developit/web-worker) - Consistent Web Workers in browser and Node.
+- [workerize-loader](https://github.com/developit/workerize-loader) - A webpack loader that moves a module and its dependencies into a Web Worker, automatically reflecting exported functions as asynchronous proxies.